-It is important to realize that the fact that your ceiling looks clean after you clean it doesn't mean that lingering mold spores won't survive.
+It is important to realize the fact that your ceiling looks clean after you clean it doesn't mean that lingering mold spores won't survive.
 You will need to treat the ceiling after you have cleaned it and take steps to correct the problems in your bathroom that contributed to mold growth in the first place.

 Treat the Ceiling

 After you clean the ceiling, you'll also want to treat it to kill any remaining spores and reduce the likelihood that a mold problem will develop again.
 Mix a solution of borate-based detergent (such as Borax) and apply it.
-This solution should not be rinsed, but left to stop mold from growing in the future.
+This solution should not be rinsed but left to stop mold from growing in the future.
 Borates have stain removal properties and control bacteria and fungi.

 Control the Conditions

 Removing the mold from your ceiling and treating the area doesn't mean that you will never have a problem again.
 Mold spores grow on almost any kind of surface when moisture is present.
-One you clean the mold from your bathroom ceiling, it's important to remove the moisture problem to make sure it doesn't come back.
+Once you clean the mold from your bathroom ceiling, it's important to remove the moisture problem to make sure it doesn't come back.
 To do this, you'll want to determine the reason mold-producing moisture collected in the bathroom in the first place.
 A few things you can do to keep mold growth to a minimum include:

 - Fix water leaks.
-If pipes run through your ceiling be sure to check for and repair any plumbing leaks.
+If pipes run through your ceiling, be sure to check for and repair any plumbing leaks.
 Pipes may need to be wrapped to prevent condensation.

 - Clean your bathroom regularly to eliminate any mold spores.